Portuguese staff fencing in Brisbane, Australia

 Can anyone join and participate?

-Due to the nature of Jogo do Pau practice, you need to be at least 18 years old to participate.
-You’ll also need to have a basic level of fitness and mobility that permits you to safely practice fencing with staves and batons.
+Due to the nature of Jogo do Pau practice you need to be at least 18 years old to participate.
+You’ll also need to have a basic level of fitness and mobility that permits you to safely practice fencing with the staff without endangering yourself or your training partners.

 How do I get started?